cabintech/FXCoreMP/README.md

 ## Macro Invocation (Evaluation)

 A macro invocation is indicated in the source text by a "$" character followed by the macro name, optionally followed by a comma-delimited list of values for the macro arguments.
+Macro names are *case-insensitive*.
 For example:

 ```
 $MULT_16(r0, r1, r8)